pzaino/gods/SECURITY.md

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+Use this section to verify if the version of **GoDS** you are using is currently supported and eligible for security updates.

 | Version | Supported          |
 | ------- | ------------------ |